Pilot Butte, Saskatchewan: Arts and culture

+Attractions

 Pilot Butte features multiple parks, most notably Inland Park, which is home to the Butte Hill, the municipal office, four baseball diamonds, the indoor and outdoor rinks, public library, two play structures, a splash park, and a skate park.
-As well, the Discovery Ridge housing development is home to a small lake, a soccer field, and biking and walking paths.
-Nearby White Butte Trails Provincial Recreation Site is home to trails for cross-country skiing in the winter and biking and running in the summer.
-Nearby golf courses include, Westfalia, Green Acres, Murray, and Tor Hill.
+The Discovery Ridge housing development is home to a pond, soccer field, and biking and walking paths.
 Since 2020, Pilot Butte has been home to a drive-in movie theatre, which is located directly north of town on the rodeo grounds and is only one of few in the province.

+Nearby to Pilot Butte is White Butte Trails Recreation Site, which home to trails for cross-country skiing in the winter and biking and running in the summer.
+Also near Pilot Butte are various golf courses, including Westfalia, Green Acres, Murray, and Tor Hill.